huggingface/transformers/README.md

   - `BertTokenizer` - perform end-to-end tokenization, i.e. basic tokenization followed by WordPiece tokenization.

 - One optimizer:
-  - `BERTAdam` - Bert version of Adam algorithm with weight decay fix, warmup and linear decay of the learning rate.
+  - `BertAdam` - Bert version of Adam algorithm with weight decay fix, warmup and linear decay of the learning rate.

 - A configuration class:
   - `BertConfig` - Configuration class to store the configuration of a `BertModel` with utilisities to read and write from JSON configuration files.